Hi everyone! Today I’m going to be reviewing Off The Record by Camryn Garrett.

 Obviously the reason why these females were all so strong and powerful was horrible, and they all had one thing in common – they were all sexually assaulted by a massive Hollywood director.
 Each of the women had such a horrifying and dark story to tell and, although Garrett didn’t go into graphic detail of what actually took place, it was clear how much of an impact this had left on them.
 Talking about things like sexual assault in the current age is so important because it’s still a really large and prominent issue in society today so I thought it was really great of Garrett to sensitively explore the topic.

-Of course, that wasn’t the only big topic Garrett took on – there were lots of different representations throughout the book, which was lovely to see.
+Of course, that wasn’t the only big topic Garrett took on – there was lots of different representation throughout the book, which was lovely to see.
 Josie herself was black, bisexual, overweight and suffered from anxiety, and all of that made up such a crucial part of her identity.
-There were also multiple other characters who represented things like these, and it was great to see the diverse cast of the book as it’s so important that everyone can see a piece of themselves in books.
+There were also multiple other characters who represented things like these, and it was great to see the diverse cast of the book as it’s so important that everyone can see a piece of themselves when reading.

 The character development was also great.
 Admittedly, it mainly took place in the last fifty or so pages of the book, but it was still lovely to see the increase in Josie’s confidence and her learning to embrace herself and her body more.
 I loved seeing her gradual journey and acceptance of herself, and also watching her grow into her own as a journalist and writer.